 Do teachers need to stay?

-Teachers, librarians, special needs assistants - and everyone else who inspires young readers are integral for quality outcomes, feedback – and best practices.
+Teachers, principals, librarians, special needs assistants, and everyone else who inspires young readers are encouraged to attend for quality outcomes, feedback – and best practices.

 Overview of Presentation: